oyvindhermansen/react-preserve/README.md

 ## Basic example

-> This example is using children as a function, but Preserve also provides a render prop.
+> This example is using a render prop, but Preserve also provides a children as a function.

 ```js
 import React, { Component } from 'react';